 Other intended parents are an amazing source of information, and have often done a tonne of research themselves.
 They can provide reassurance about the process and advice about the challenges and successes.
 They can even provide advice about what to take on the plane and where the best hotels are.
 But some intended parents are also receiving kickbacks – and good for them.
 But if they are referring you to their agency or clinic, ask them if they’re receiving a benefit for the referral.
 They should be declaring their interest to protect yours.
 You can find Facebook groups for intended parents for each destination country at the bottom of this post.

 I don’t receive kickbacks.
 I don’t receive any commissions or fees and I don’t have any special relationships with clinics or agencies.
-I have been offered a commission – of $2,000 or more – to refer clients to agencies.
+I have been offered a commission – of USD$2,000 or more – to refer clients to agencies.
 This practice is unethical and in some cases, illegal.
 Other people who work in the industry do accept these commissions.
 I promote positive, altruistic arrangements in Australia, and I’m interested in informing and empowering intended parents to make decisions about their options overseas.
 You can ask me any question and I’ll answer it honestly.

 If you are interested in finding an agency, you should read this post about which questions to ask before signing on.